Sunday, 3 December 2023

 A climax was to hand.
 So Jesus said: The time for judging this world has come, when Satan, the ruler of this world, will be cast out.
 And when I am lifted up from the earth, I will draw everyone to myself.”
 He said this to indicate how he was going to die (John 12:31-33, NLT).
 The world faces judgement.
 Its ruler's grip will be utterly and finally broken.
 Jesus was to be crucified to make it possible for everyone to belong to him.
 That might sound like an automatic incorporation?
 Not really.
 (There is a break in the flow of the account here.)

 Jesus had more to explain, including about the "world", but time was now short.
 Before the Passover Festival, Jesus knew that his hour had come to depart from this world to the Father.
 Having loved his own who were in the world, he loved them to the end (John 13:1, CSB).
-He is recorded as washing his disciples' feet - he would do everything possible for those who put themselves under his care.
-These close followers would remain in the world, for varying lengths of time, possibly to also meet violent ends as they carried out Jesus' wishes for the world.
+He is recorded as washing his disciples' feet - he would do everything possible for the enlightenment and well-being of those who put themselves under his care.
+These close followers would remain in this world, for varying lengths of time, possibly to also meet violent ends as they carried out Jesus' wishes for the world.

 And now?
 Jesus addressed what lay ahead; how he would continue.
 Would they get it right?
 Jesus' departure did not really mean the story was over.
 Far from it!
 Jesus said to his disciples: If you love me, you will do as I command.
 Then I will ask the Father to send you the Holy Spirit who will help[a] you and always be with you.
 The Spirit will show you what is true.
 The people of this world cannot accept the Spirit, because they don't see or know him.
 But you know the Spirit, who is with you and will keep on living in you (John 14:15-17, CEV).
 How can it all "make sense"?
 Belonging to Jesus makes all the difference.
 Jesus went on to say: I have told you these things while I am still with you.
 But the Holy Spirit will come and help[a] you, because the Father will send the Spirit to take my place.
 The Spirit will teach you everything and will remind you of what I said while I was with you (John 14:25-26, CEV).
 There was so much that needed to be kept, and recorded.
 The Gospels do not take up all that large an amount of space, but they occupied a lot of thinking, and still do.